 - Groceries and miscellaneous spending

-So your first step is figuring out those two totals.
+Your first step is figuring out those two totals.
 In most cases, your money in will be more than your money out.
-If it isn’t, you have a serious problem and you need to look at lowering your fixed expenses ASAP, or your financial problems will spiral so far out of control you’ll end up destitute.
+If it isn’t, you have a serious problem, and you need to look at lowering your fixed expenses ASAP, or your financial problems will spiral so far out of control you’ll end up destitute.

 Assuming you have some money left over, this is for your variable expenses.
 You may want to allot this money to savings, to preps, to paying off debt, or to spending money for the members of your family.